pendulum-project/ntpd-rs/README.md

 # NTPD-rs

-This project is intended to become a memory-safe implementation of NTP in rust.
+This project is intended to become a memory-safe implementation of NTP in Rust.
 It is currently a work in progress, and does not offer any real functionality yet.

 ## Naming